wazuh/wazuh-documentation/source/development/core-dumps-generation.rst

 -----------------------------
 Linux kernel allows multiple possibilities to handle core dumps files

-- Naming of core dump files: create dumps using default ``core.pid`` or templatized core dumps filenames using substitutions.
+- Naming of core dump files: create dumps using default ``core.pid`` or templetized core dumps filenames using substitutions.
 - Piping core dumps to a program: execute a program with certain arguments and send the dump using pipe mechanism.
 - Mix of them (Since Linux 5.3): multi-dump generation by pipe-separating output specification.

-Since GNU/Linux distributions might use different approaches, the first step is to determine what is being used and therefore apply some modifications to be able to capture Wazuh coredumps.
+Since GNU/Linux distributions might use different approaches, the first step is to determine what is being used and therefore apply some modifications to be able to capture Wazuh core dumps.

-Current core dump configuration can be retrieved by reading ``/proc/sys/kernel/core_pattern`` file, and bringing information how core dumps are being handled
+Current core dump configuration can be retrieved by reading ``/proc/sys/kernel/core_pattern`` file, and bringing information on how core dumps are being handled

 - Core dumps are being handled by Apport.
 See